furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

 ----------------------------------------

 After installing the kernel driver, you can use the ``furiosactl`` command to check whether the NPU device is recognized.
-Currently, this command provides the ``furiosactl info`` command to output the Device ID, temperature, and PCI information of the NPU device.
+Currently, this command provides the ``furiosactl info`` command to output the Device ID, temperature, power consumption and PCI information of the NPU device.

 .. code-block:: sh